jcurlier/expense-tracker/expense-tracker-api/README.md

 See [SLC Looback](https://loopback.io/doc/en/lb2/Command-line-tools.html) for more commands.

 Under the hood, the command-line tools use Yeoman.
 If you are already using Yeoman and are comfortable with it, you can use it directly.

+## Build

+Run `npm run build:sdk` to build the SDK and copy it to the shared folder of the Angular application.

 ## Production server